Samsun railway station: Service

 The station serves the Samsun-Amasya Regional Trains operated by TCDD Tasimacilik.
 The station is connected to Samsun via roadway and public transit.
 There is a Samsun Tram stop located in front of the station.
 A freight ferry service operated by UPM and Turkish State Railways operates between Samsun and Kavkaz.
 Service to Ankara and Istanbul requires a transfer at Sivas.

 Future

 Within the scope of the modernization project of the Samsun-Kalin railway, which started on September 29, 2015 and is Turkey's largest railway modernization investment, the infrastructure and superstructure of the station were renewed, and after 5 years of work, the station was put back into service with the official opening on November 1, 2020.

 In 2019, Turkish State Railways made an announcement that high-speed rail service will be constructed between Ankara, Kırıkkale and Çorum.
-A new station will be built in the Canik district of Samsun to the south of the State road D.010 (Turkey) near the regional İşgem facility.
+A new station will be built in the Canik district of Samsun to the south of State road D.010 near the regional İşgem facility.
 Construction of the new line and new Samsun station will entail the closure of this facility.